huBioinfo/CytoTalk/README.md

 ⚠ **Update Log:**

+**2021-05-31: The latest release "CytoTalk_v3.0.3" is a revised R version on the basis of v3.0.2.
+A bug has been fixed in this version to avoid errors occurred in some special cases.
+We also provided a new example "RunCytoTalk_Example_StepByStep.R" to run the CytoTalk algorithm in a step-by-step fashion.
+Please download "CytoTalk_package_v3.0.3.zip" from the Releases page (https://github.com/huBioinfo/CytoTalk/releases/tag/v3.0.3) and refer to the user manual inside the package.**

-**2021-05-19: The latest release "CytoTalk_v3.0.2" is a revised R version on the basis of v3.0.1.
+2021-05-19: The release "CytoTalk_v3.0.2" is a revised R version on the basis of v3.0.1.
 A bug has been fixed in this version to avoid running errors in some extreme cases.
 Final prediction results will be the same as v3.0.1.
-Please download the package from the Releases page (https://github.com/huBioinfo/CytoTalk/releases/tag/v3.0.2) and refer to the user manual inside the package.**
+Please download the package from the Releases page (https://github.com/huBioinfo/CytoTalk/releases/tag/v3.0.2) and refer to the user manual inside the package.

 2021-05-12: The release "CytoTalk_v3.0.1" is an R version, which is more easily and friendly to use!!
 Please download the package from the Releases page (https://github.com/huBioinfo/CytoTalk/releases/tag/v3.0.1) and refer to the user manual inside the package.